syed-usman/kubernetes-infra/README.md

 # Part - 3
 ### How can you detect errors in templating before deployment?

+There are several ways to find errors:

+1. **Use `helm lint`**: The `helm lint` command can be used to identify issues with your Helm chart.
+It checks the chart for stuff like missing required values or incorrect template formatting.
+    ```
+    helm lint efk-stack/efk-stack
+    ==> Linting efk-stack/efk-stack
+    [INFO] Chart.yaml: icon is recommended
+    1 chart(s) linted, 0 chart(s) failed
+    ```

+2. **Use `helm template`**: The `helm template` command can be used to render templates locally without deploying them to the cluster.
+This can help you identify any syntax errors or missing values in your templates.

+    ```
+    helm template efk-stack/efk-stack
+    ```

+3. **Use `kubectl dry-run`**: The `kubectl apply --dry-run=client` command can be used to validate  Kubernetes manifests without actually applying them to the cluster.
+This can help identify issues, such as missing required fields or incorrect API versions.

+    ```
+    kubectl apply --dry-run=client -f /path/to/manifest.yaml
+    ```

+4. **Use a Validation Tool**: There are several third-party tools available that can help you validate your Kubernetes manifests, such as kubeval or kube-score.
+These tools can help you identify common issues with your manifests, such as missing required fields or incorrect API versions.

+    ```
+    kubeval /path/to/manifest.yaml
+    ```

 ### What options are there to revert a failed deployment to a previous version?

 ### What metrics does the demo application offer?
 Which CI/CD tool would be your tool of choice?